Lorioux/Google-ACE-Project-Repo/README.md

 2. Network Management with VPC Networks

   To ensure communication and accessibility of business service to in- and out-side world, a virtual computer network (VPC) is required.
-Therefore, we create VPC Networks inside for the project for internal and external connectivity.
-Though the networks will provide other resources like Virtual Machine and Applications with the needed Local and Global Internet Protocols (IP) Address.
+Google Cloud Virtual Private Cloud (VPC) provides networking functionality to Compute Engine virtual machine (VM) instances, Kubernetes Engine containers, and the App Engine flexible environment.
+In other words, without a VPC network, you cannot create VM instances, containers, or App Engine applications.
+A VPC network is a global resource that consists of a list of regional virtual subnetworks (subnets) in data centers, all connected by a global wide area network (WAN).
+VPC networks are logically isolated from each other in Google Cloud.
+We aim at exploring defaut, auto and customizable networking capabilities by:

-      i)
+      i) Creating auto mode networks
+      ii) Creating custom mode networks

 3. Cloud Computing Resources (Virtual Machines) with Compute Engine